On Lichnerowicz sharp distance-regular graphs: Introduction

 It follows that a distance-regular graph $G$ is a regular graph with degree $d = b_0$, and that $c_i + a_i + b_i = d$ for all $i = 0, 1, \ldots, D$.
 The sequence $\{b_0, b_1, \ldots, b_{D-1}; c_1, c_2, \ldots, c_D\}$ is called the \emph{intersection array} of $G$.
 In Figures \ref{fig:icosahedron} and \ref{fig:linepeter}, we present two examples of distance-regular graphs: the icosahedron, with intersection array $\{5,2,1; 1,2,5\}$, and the line graph of the Petersen graph, with intersection array $\{4,2,1; 1,1,4\}$.

 In \cite{CKKLMP20}, the authors classify the Lichnerowicz sharp distance-regular graphs under an additional assumption that $\theta_1=b_1-1$, where $\theta_1$ is the second largest adjacency eigenvalue.
-In this note, we completely classify all Lichnerowicz sharp distance-regular graphs.
-It turns out that the classification remains the same.
-This demonstrates that the extra condition $\theta_1=b_1-1$ is redundant.
+In an arXiv preprint \cite[Theorems 3.6 and 4.2]{M}, M\"{u}nch shows that every Lichnerowicz sharp distance-regular graph is effective Bonnet--Myers sharp, and classifies all effective Bonnet--Myers sharp graphs.
+In this note, we present a new proof of the classification of Lichnerowicz sharp distance-regular graphs.

 \begin{theorem} The Lichnerowicz sharp distance-regular graphs are precisely the following ones: the cocktail party graphs $CP(n)$ for $n\ge 2$, the Hamming graphs $H(d,n)$ for $d\ge 1$ and $n\ge 2$, the Johnson graphs $J(n,k)$ for $1\le k\le n-1$, the demi-cubes $Q^n_{(2)}$ for $n\ge 2$, the Schl\"afli graph, and the Gosset graph. \end{theorem}